GuyAdou/Discord-Housing-Bot/README.md

 # Discord-Housing-Bot

 Hey there! 👋 Enter the Discord-Housing-Bot - a cool side project turned community lifesaver, designed to smooth out the housing hunt in Discord communities.
-This Discord bot, is to assist with housing and roommate searches within Discord communities, and automates messaging and data management with integration to Google Sheets.
+This Discord bot assists with housing and roommate searches within Discord communities and automates messaging and data management with integration to Google Sheets.

 ## Core Features